 - Proper Placement of Sensors

 After identifying the possible root causes, water sensors should be placed close to these areas.
 For instance, water can potentially puddle at the floor’s lowest point and underneath pipe junctions.
 A sensor that is placed too high, won’t detect the water until a serious flood has occurred.
-Therefore, proper placement of water sensors is critical as temperature and humidity.
+Therefore, proper placement of water sensors is critical as temperature and humidity are.

 Water leak sensors are usually placed near possible water sources such as air conditioning units and water’s point of entry such as windows.
 The basement is prone to flooding.
 Thus, it is considered one of the critical areas where water sensors should be placed.
 Did you know that 98% of the basements are affected by water damage?
 They are also placed near the equipment to monitor a single drip of water or moisture on its surface.

 The proper placement of sensors can protect critical areas.
-When water sensors are placed incorrectly, they can have inaccurate reading or may give a late alert.
+When water sensors are placed incorrectly, they can have inaccurate readings or may give a late alert.
 All lead to damages to the critical equipment and areas of the data center.

 - Types of Sensors to be Used